nwaltz22/botbotbotbotbot/replit.md

 # Overview

-This project contains both a Discord bot (EWagerBot) and a simplified web application for Pokemon rolling and gambling tracking.
-The core features include Pokemon rolling with real PokeAPI data, tournament management, and gambling result logging.
-The project has been simplified to remove complex economy features and focus on basic functionality that matches the original Discord bot requirements.
+This is EWagerBot, a Discord bot for Pokemon rolling and gambling tracking.
+The bot features universal roll command detection, responding to roll commands from any bot while providing its own comprehensive command set.
+Built with Python and discord.py, it uses JSON file storage and integrates with PokeAPI for authentic Pokemon data.

 # User Preferences

 Preferred communication style: Simple, everyday language.
+Project focus: Discord bot only, no web application components needed.

 # System Architecture

-## Frontend Architecture
+## Discord Bot Architecture
-The frontend is built as a React SPA using TypeScript and modern React patterns:
+The bot is built using Python and discord.py with a modular command structure:
-- **React Router**: Uses Wouter for lightweight client-side routing
-- **State Management**: TanStack Query for server state management and caching
-- **UI Framework**: Shadcn/ui components built on Radix UI primitives with Tailwind CSS
-- **Build Tool**: Vite for development and production builds
-- **Component Structure**: Modular component architecture with reusable UI components

-## Backend Architecture
-The backend follows a RESTful API design using Express.js:
-- **Web Framework**: Express.js with TypeScript
-- **API Structure**: RESTful endpoints organized by resource types (users, pokemon, gambling, tournaments)
-- **Data Validation**: Zod schemas for request/response validation
-- **Storage Layer**: Abstract storage interface allowing for different implementations
+- **Command System**: Supports multiple prefixes (`!` and `e!`) with universal roll detection
+- **Event Handling**: Comprehensive message processing for roll command detection
+- **Data Management**: JSON file-based persistence with automatic saving
+- **API Integration**: Real-time Pokemon data fetching from PokeAPI
-- **Error Handling**: Centralized error handling middleware
+- **Error Handling**: Robust error handling and user feedback

 ## Data Storage
-The application uses PostgreSQL with Drizzle ORM:
+The bot uses simple JSON file storage:
-- **Database**: PostgreSQL for persistent data storage
+- **Storage File**: `ewager_data.json` for all persistent data
-- **ORM**: Drizzle ORM for type-safe database operations
-- **Schema**: Centralized schema definitions in TypeScript
-- **Migrations**: Drizzle Kit for database schema management
-- **Database Provider**: Configured for Neon serverless PostgreSQL
+- **Data Structure**: Organized by users, tournaments, and gambling logs
+- **Backup Strategy**: Automatic saving after each operation
+- **Portability**: Easy to backup and transfer between environments

 ## Core Data Models
 - **Users**: Basic profile data for tracking